bertofurth/Seagate-Central-Debian/README.md

     timedatectl set-time "2023-03-28 10:35:00"

     # Optional but suggested.
 Set up the system to sync
     # to an NTP server for accurate time.
+    apt-get update
     apt-get -y install systemd-timesyncd
     timedatectl set-ntp yes